The Reef Trust

 About the Reef Trust

-The Reef Trust will be one of the key mechanisms to assist in the delivery of the Reef 2050 Long-Term Sustainability Plan, and will focus on known critical areas for investment –¬ improving water quality and coastal habitat along the Great Barrier Reef, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species, particularly dugong and turtles.
+The Reef Trust is one of the key mechanisms to assist in the delivery of the Reef 2050 Long-Term Sustainability Plan, and will focus on known critical areas for investment –¬ improving water quality and coastal habitat along the Great Barrier Reef, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species, particularly dugong and turtles.
 There will be a strong focus on evaluating and adaptively managing the implementation of the Reef Trust to ensure it will contribute to the long-term sustainable management of the reef.

 Frequently asked questions

 The Reef Trust is being developed and implemented in a phased approach.
-An investment strategy for the initial phase has been developed to guide early investments.
+An investment strategy for the initial phase was developed to guide early investments.
 The investment strategy outlines the design of the Reef Trust, including its objective, outcomes and governance arrangements.
 A phased approach enables investments to be targeted towards known key threats.